athomasq/athomasq.github.io/essays/an-idiot-with-a-chequebook.md

 ### Think different

 The second method is identifying startups where the founder, market, product and business are all great, but they fall into VC blind spots.
-Startups helmed by women, minorities, recent immigrants, or just people outside the big-city/fancy-school tech networks often fall into this category.
+Data businesses, saas-enabled marketplaces, and a few other hybrid models often fall into this category; so do startups helmed by women, minorities, recent immigrants, and people outside the big-city/known-school tech networks.
+The best of them don't stay in that category long.

-So do data businesses, saas-enabled marketplaces, and a few other hybrid models.
-These are all (correctly) labelled by VCs as "tougher" to execute than your classic simple saas, ecommerce or marketplace business, but I find that the best of them have strong compensatory advantages.
+IMAGE HERE

-Incidentally, these methods analogize nicely to meta-strategies that I'm familiar with from my time as a hedge fund investor.
+[Incidentally, these methods analogize nicely to meta-strategies that I'm familiar with from my time as a hedge fund investor.
 Investing in blind-spot startups is just persistent-cognitive-bias arbitrage, and investing early is just risk-preference arbitrage.
-To a quant with a hammer, everything looks like a nail.
+To a quant with a hammer, everything looks like a nail.]

 My markups so far suggest that this approach is working, but you can't eat markups.